Signed in as:

 Our mission is to initiate sustainability and support farmers by upcycling wool and fibre waste into valuable products.
 By converting organic materials into usable products, we aim to reduce greenhouse gas emissions and support a thriving circular economy.

-Revolution Wool Company creates naturally soft and luxurious wool bedding, pillows and home goods from wool grown on Canadian family farms.
+Revolution Wool Company creates naturally soft and luxurious wool bedding, pillows and home goods from wool grown on their farm. .

 Watch as fleeces are skirted - which is the process of removing what is undesirable from the fleece and then dividing it up according to it’s best end use.